-• Certification documentation, Agreements, Resolutions and JPAs. (annually) Annual Audit distribution (annually) Compliance with DBE Policy and reporting requirements. (as needed) Press releases and solicitation for vacancies on advisory committees. (as needed) Monthly agenda packets for advisory committees and the MPO Board (monthly) • Press releases or legal ads for advisory committee meetings, MPO Board meetings and any other meetings or special workshops/events (monthly/ as needed) • Annual summary of activities. (as needed) • Pursue a MPO Internship Program (as necessary) Air quality compliance and regulation training (as necessary) Title VI training. (as necessary) FSUTMS training. (as necessary)
+٠ Quarterly progress reports and invoices. (quarterly) ٠ Certification documentation, Agreements, Resolutions and JPAs. (annually) ٠ Annual Audit distribution (annually) • Compliance with DBE Policy and reporting requirements. (as needed) • Press releases and solicitation for vacancies on advisory committees. (as needed) • Monthly agenda packets for advisory committees and the MPO Board (monthly) • Press releases or legal ads for advisory committee meetings, MPO Board meetings and any other meetings or special workshops/events (monthly/ as needed) • Annual summary of activities. (as needed) ٠ Pursue a MPO Internship Program (as necessary) ٠ Air quality compliance and regulation training (as necessary) • Title VI training. (as necessary) • FSUTMS training. (as necessary) • GIS training (as necessary) • Professional development training and workshops. (as necessary) • Office Lease and usage of car from Collier County Fleet Management f for 1 (, 1)

-• Office Lease and usage of car from Collier County Fleet Management for \$735 per quarter and an additional rate of \$0.49 per mile over 1,500 miles (quarterly)
+\$735 per quarter and an additional rate of \$0.49 per mile over 1,500 miles (quarterly)

-• Office equipment lease (monthly) • 2018/19-2019/20 Unified Planning Work Program updates (as needed) • Draft 2020/21 - 2021/22 Unified Planning Work Program (7 th quarter) • Continuity of Operations Plan (COOP) or other disaster · - · preparedness procedures. (ongoing) • MPO committee and Board member orientation. (as needed) • Minutes of MPO Board and Advisory Committees and associated subcommittee meetings. (monthly) • Agendas for the MPO Board and associated Advisory Committees.
-(Monthly) • MPO newsletters. (semi-annually) • Updated MPO website and web pages (ongoing) • Information about MPO events and workshops. (ongoing) • Timely response to all information requests. (ongoing) • Public Involvement Plan (PIP) and Evaluation Guide (as necessary) • Published list of projects for which Federal funds are obligated in the preceding year, and make available for public review. (annually) • Annual Report (annually) • Presentations for MPO committees, Board members and the public , regarding the LRTP, TIP, UPWP and other plans (as needed) • Updates to the Limited English Proficiency (LEP) Plan. (as needed) • Updates to the community outreach tools to identify Environmental (as needed) Justice and Title VI populations • • Public involvement documents in accordance with the PIP (ongoing)

-Collier MPO FHWA (PL) \$330,000
+Office equipment lease 2018/19-2019/20 Unified Planning Work Program Draft 2020/21 - 2021/22 Unified Planning Work P Continuity of Operations Plan (COOP) or other dis rogram (monthly) (as needed) (7 th quarter) Continuity of Operations Fian (COOF) of other dispreparedness procedures.
+MPO committee and Board member orientation.
+Minutes of MPO Board and Advisory Committees (ongoing) (as needed) associated subcommittee meetings.Agendas for the MPO Board and associated (monthly) Advisory Committees.MPO newsletters.Updated MPO website and web pages (Monthly) (semi-annually) (ongoing) Information about MPO events and workshops.Timely response to all information requests. (ongoing) (ongoing) Public Involvement Plan (PIP) and Evaluation Gui Published list of projects for which Federal funds a obligated in the preceding year, and make available ire (as necessary) (annually) Annual Report Presentations for MPO committees, Board member regarding the LRTP, TIP, UPWP and other plans - (annually) (as needed) Updates to the Limited English Proficiency (LEP) Updates to the community outreach tools to identif Justice and Title VI populations (as needed) (as needed) • Public involvement documents in accordance with the PIP (ongoing) RESPONSIBLE AGENCY: Collier MPO Consultant Services FY 2018/19 FHWA (PL) \$330,000 Collier MPO Consultant Services FY 2019/20 FHWA (PL) \$259,185

-Consultant Services

-FY 2019/20

-Collier MPO FHWA (PL) \$259,185

-Consultant Services